timbertson/fetlock/README.md

 **Language-specific features:** If a feature is very particular to one ecosystem, it's harder to justify.

-**Working on anything other than lock files**: Some tools work on a raw dependency specification, resolving dependencies for you.
-That's a complex, language-specific job, so `fetlock` requires that you already have a lock file.
+**Working on anything other than lockfile inputs**: Package managers do a lot of work to produce a lock file, and fetlock has no intention of reimplementing that.

 **Replacement for language-specific package managers**: since `fetlock` works on lock files, you still need the invidual package managers to create this lock file, and they likely provide a better development experience.

+## "Maybe one day":

+I'm not ruling these out, but I've made no attempt at them so far:

+**Cross-platform builds**: I've never needed this myself, and I have no idea how hard it is.

 ## Why the name?